All-Star Superman (film): Plot

 Dr. Leo Quintum and his team are exploring the Sun when they are sabotaged by a booby-trapped genetically-enhanced time-bomb clone made by Lex Luthor.
-Superman stops the clone but in doing so receives an overdose of solar radiation; it has given him increased powers, but at the cost of slowly killing him.
+Superman stops the clone but in doing so receives an overdose of solar radiation; it has given him increased powers, but is slowly killing him.
 Luthor is arrested thanks to Clark Kent's article and sentenced to death.

-Wanting to spend as much of his remaining time as possible with Lois Lane, Superman reveals to her that he is Clark Kent, and takes her to the Fortress of Solitude.
+Wanting to spend as much time as possible with Lois Lane, Superman reveals to her that he is Clark Kent, and takes her to the Fortress of Solitude.
 During this visit, Superman's secretive behavior and her indirect exposure to alien chemicals heightens Lois' paranoia.
 Superman is able to calm her, explaining his caginess was to hide her birthday present, a serum granting her superpowers for 24 hours.
-Now as a Superwoman, she and Superman stop an attack by Subterranosauri led by Krull in Metropolis just as Samson (who tricked Krull into leading an attack on the surface world) and Atlas arrive.
-After the Subterranosauri are returned to the center of the Earth, Samson flirts with Lois and gives her a necklace, the crown jewels of the Ultra-Sphinx.
-When Superman tells him to back off, he challenges Superman to contests to win Lois.
-After the contests, Superman finally defeats Atlas and Samson in a double arm-wrestling match before spending the rest of the day with Lois as her powers fade.

-Later, Clark tells Lois he's dying, before leaving to take the city of Kandor to a new planet to thrive, despite it being permanently shrunk, as he does not believe he'll survive the trip back.
-Clark leaves with Lois promising to wait for his return.

-Two months later, Superman returns to find Metropolis has been repaired with Kryptonian architecture and that Earth has been protected by Bar-El and Lilo, lost astronauts from Krypton.
-They followed the trail of the vessel that brought Superman to Earth.
-To his dismay, the two have less altruistic goals and intend to turn Earth into a new Krypton.
-As they fight Superman outside of the Daily Planet, Bar-El and Lilo begin showing signs of illness: the two had passed through the remnants of Krypton and thus were saturated with Kryptonite.
-To save them and at their request, Superman places the two in the Phantom Zone until a cure can be found.